cat-demo-org/demo-api-sdk/README.md

 ApiResponseData should be the clearly typed return object for any given API endpoint that is

-*An example of this structure can be found in @types/index.d.ts -- Additional types should also go here*
+*An example of this structure can be found in src/@types/index.d.ts*